 Requisite: PSYC 212 or BIOL 181 or 191.
 Limited to 36 students.
 Spring semester.
-Professors Baird and Trapani.2013-14: Offered in Spring 2014
+Professors Baird and Trapani.2015-16: Offered in Spring 2016

 (Offered as PSYC 325 and NEUR 325.)
 In this course we will examine the ways in which drugs act on the brain to alter behavior.
 We will review basic principles of brain function and mechanisms of drug action in the brain.
 We will discuss a variety of legal and illegal recreational drugs as well as the use of psychotherapeutic drugs to treat mental illness.
 Examples from the primary scientific literature will demonstrate the various methods used to investigate mechanisms of drug action, the biological and behavioral consequences of drug use, and the nature of efforts to prevent or treat drug abuse.

 Requisite: PSYC 212 or PSYC/NEUR 226, or consent of the instructor.
 Limited to 22 students.
 Fall semester.
-Professor Turgeon.2013-14: Offered in Fall 2013
+Professor Turgeon.2015-16: Offered in Fall 2015

 (Offered as BIOL 351 and NEUR 351.)
 This course will provide a deeper understanding of the physiological properties of the nervous system.
 We will address the mechanisms underlying electrical activity in neurons, as well as examine the physiology of synapses; the transduction and integration of sensory information; the function of nerve circuits; the trophic and plastic properties of neurons; and the relationship between neuronal activity and behavior.
 Laboratories will apply electrophysiological methods to examine neuronal activity and will include experimental design as well as analysis and presentation of collected data.
 Throughout the course, we will focus on past and current neurophysiology research and how it contributes to the field of neuroscience.
 Three classroom hours and three hours of laboratory work per week.

 Requisites: BIOL 191 and CHEM 151; PHYS 117 or 124 is recommended.
 Limited to 24 students.
 Open to juniors and seniors.
 Fall semester.
-Professor Trapani.2013-14: Offered in Fall 2013
+Professor Trapani.2015-16: Not offered

-Requisite: PSYC 212 or 226 and consent of the instructor.
+Limited to junior and senior Neuroscience majors or by permission of the instructor.
 Limited to 15 students.
-Omitted 2013-14.
-Professor Baird.2013-14: Not offered
+Fall semester.
+Professor Baird.2015-16: Not offered

 Research in an area relevant to neuroscience, under the direction of a faculty member, and preparation of a thesis based upon the research.
 Full course.